 Welcome to Peter Nockemann's research group at Queen's University in Belfast.

-We are focussed on ionic liquids, nanomaterials and rare earth metals.
+We are focussed on ionic liquids, energy storage and sustainable metal separation.

 Ionic Liquid Research